-Lime has launched a campaign focused on promoting responsible riding habits, from putting on a helmet to parking properly, and the company provides tips on how to use bike share safely and responsibly.
+Lime has launched a campaign focused on promoting responsible riding habits, from putting on a helmet to parking properly.
+The company provides tips on how to use bike share safely and responsibly.
 Take the Respect The Ride pledge on the Lime website to show your support and receive a free helmet while supplies last.

-Bike share bicycles may be parked on paved surfaces along public sidewalks and street shoulders in locations that do not create an obstacle for others.
+Bike share bicycles may be parked on paved surfaces along public sidewalks and street shoulders in locations where do not create an obstacle for others.
 Please park them in designated areas, at bike racks and next to curbs.

-Be courteous of people walking, using wheelchairs and pushing strollers; do not block walkways or travel lanes, bus doors, or sidewalk corners and wheelchair ramps.
+Be courteous of other street users.
+Do not block walkways or travel lanes, bus doors, or sidewalk corners and wheelchair ramps.
 Please respect private property and other bike share users.
-Don’t bring Lime bikes into buildings, parking garages or other hard-to-find places.
-When in doubt, a bike rack is always an appropriate place to leave any bicycle.
+Do not bring Lime bikes into buildings, parking garages or other hard-to-find places.

-White boxes and symbols have been painted at more than 50 locations across the city, including in Downtown, Crossroads, Factoria, and near major bus stops.
-These preferred parking areas, called bike hubs, are places where bike share users are encouraged to park when ending a trip.
-Lime relocates bikes to these areas to provide reliable service.
+White boxes and symbols have been painted at 50 locations across the city, including in Downtown, Crossroads, Factoria, and near major bus stops.
+These preferred parking areas, called bike hubs, are places where bike share users are encouraged to park when ending a trip and where Lime relocates bikes to provide reliable service.
 Providing convenient access to bike share helps reduce the number of bikes left at inappropriate locations, such as blocking a sidewalk.
 Bike hubs are shown as blue areas in the Lime mobile app.
-Visit our interactive map to find bike hubs in your area.
-If there is a bike hub near your destination, please park your bike there to help us keep Bellevue beautiful.
-To request installation of a new bike hub near your home or business, contact us at email@example.com.
+Visit our interactive map to find bike hubs in your area and suggest where new hubs should be installed.